SummaryRead the full fact sheet

 Naloxone programs in Victoria

-Naloxone programs train people who may be at risk of overdose (and their family and friends) on how to prevent, recognise and respond to overdose including how to use naloxone.
+Naloxone programs enable people to obtain naloxone for free and without a prescription.
+They also train people who may be at risk of overdose (and their family and friends) on how to prevent, recognise and respond to overdose including how to use naloxone.

 Programs that run in Victoria include:

-- Naloxone Subsidy Initiative – helps people who are at the greatest risk of experiencing or witnessing opioid overdose to access free naloxone.
-A range of community health providers across Victoria promote naloxone, train people in how to use it, and organise free take-home naloxone kits.
+- Victoria’s – helps people at risk of experiencing or witnessing opioid overdose to access free naloxone.
+An expanded range of community health providers across Victoria supply free take-home naloxone to consumers or their families, carers and supporters.
 Find your nearest provider via or by calling .

 - trains people who use drugs basic life support skills, so that they can help someone who has overdosed until an ambulance arrives.
 In addition to the training, participants are provided with a voucher that they can swap for naloxone at a pharmacy.